-POLS 672-3 Seminar in Political Philosophy This is a participatory seminar in which students are guided through the process of conducting a research project in political philosophy.
+POLS 672-3 Seminar in Political Philosophy This is a participatory seminar guides students through the process of conducting a research project in political philosophy.
 Topics are chosen according to students' interests.
+The course may be repeated for a maximum of 6 credit hours with permission of the instructor.